varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 Releases
 --------

-Our 10 year aniversary was a good excuse to take stock and look at the way we work, and changes are and will be happening.
+Our 10 year anniversary was a good excuse to take stock and look at the way we work, and changes are and will be happening.

 Like any respectable FOSS project, the Varnish project has never been